Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 	    ]
 	}

-### Cash Tokens Explained
+### CashTokens Explained

-The BCH Cash Tokens upgrade added a new field, `token_data` that has multiple subfields.
+The BCH CashTokens upgrade added a new field, `token_data` that has multiple subfields.
 This is effectively information that can be added to any new UTXO, like adding new columns to rows in a spreadsheet.

 - `amount`: The number of fungible tokens (FTs) held on the UTXO.
 You can hold any amount of any single FT `category` (up to 9223372036854775807 units) on a single UTXO.
 To hold multiple categories of tokens, you will need at least 1 UTXO for each `category` of token.
 The number of non-fungible tokens (NFTs) on a UTXO is always either 0 or 1, and is therefore implicit.
 - `category`: The hash, or transaction ID, of the transaction that created the UTXO used as the first input for the cash token's genesis transaction.
 This field is used both for NFTs and FTs.
 One category can include both NFTs and FTs.
 The category field is a proxy for the token name/brand/ticker, and is resolved through the use of a metadata standard (see below).